Lebensmittel und in der Mitte ein Schild mit Zero Waste - Steinkraft Zeolith

 Garden

-Balcony and windowsill
+balcony and windowsill

 No garden?
 No problem!
-Many foods can be grown on a small balcony or even a windowsill:
+Many foods can be grown on a small balcony or even on a windowsill:

 • Tomatoes: Dwarf tomato varieties can be grown in hanging baskets or pots on a sunny balcony.